junit-team/junit5/CONTRIBUTING.md

 - If the acronym comes at the start of the field or parameter name, use lowercase for the entire acronym -- for example, `String url;`.
-- Otherwise, keep the first letter of the acronym uppercase and use lowercase for the rest of the acronym -- for example, `String defaultUrl`.
+- Otherwise, keep the first letter of the acronym uppercase and use lowercase for the rest of the acronym -- for example, `String defaultUrl;`.

 ### Formatting